jsclayton/prometheus-plex-exporter/README.md

     PLEX_TOKEN: <Your Plex server admin token>
 ```

+A sample dashboard can be found in the [examples](examples/dashboards/Media%20Server.json)

 # Exporting Metrics

 The simplest way to start visualizaing your metrics is with the Free Forever [Grafana Cloud](https://grafana.com/docs/grafana-cloud/) and [Grafana Agent](https://grafana.com/docs/agent/latest/).